 Add to this the fact that we have two guests with us this summer.
-My oldest granddaughter and her good college friend are staying with us and earning college money waitressing at a local bistro.
+My oldest granddaughter and her college friend are staying with us and earning college money waitressing at a local bistro.
 They are two sweet, lovely girls and terrific house guests.
-But with one failing.
+But with one major failing.
 That’s right, they too are dishwasher impaired!
+Obviously their parents didn’t teach them this mundane but important task at a young age when their brains were fine-tuned to learning good habits.
 Imagine the horror of trying to rearrange a load when three, count em’, three others are thwarting your best efforts.

-Let me try to illustrate my angst.
-Picture this: 1.
-The silverware all over-stuffed into three of the six designated compartments while the other three are empty, some of them upside down.
+Let me try to illustrate my angst: 1.
+The silverware all over-stuffed into two of the six designated compartments, some of them upside down, while the other four go begging.
 2. Plates put in the upper level which is strictly reserved for glasses, cups and small bowls.
 3. Large plates in the small plate slots and vice versa.
 4. Dishes positioned diagonally.
 Oh, the humanity!

 I just couldn’t keep up!
 I became withdrawn.
 Just the other afternoon my wife came in the bedroom and found me with the covers over my head, curled in a fetal position, sucking my thumb.

 So why am I just now writing about this?
 Simple, my therapist suggested I journal as an outlet for this built-up negative emotion.
 He also mentioned there were support groups specifically for this affliction.
 So thank you for reading and understanding.
-For those of you who would like show support; remember, in the back row, it’s dinner plates on the left, shallow salad plates on the right, all with the serving side facing left.
+For those of you who would like show support; remember, in the back row, it’s dinner plates only, bottoms facing left, smaller plates in the front, all with serving side facing the back.